Bullitt: Vehicles

-Warner Bros. ordered two identical 1968 Mustangs for filming.
-Both were painted Highland Green and had the GT package with 390 CID engines.
+Warner Bros. ordered two identical 1968 Ford Mustangs for filming.
+Both were painted Highland Green and had the GT package with 390 FE V8 engines.
 These cars had the sequential vehicle identification numbers 8R02S125558 and 8R02S125559.
-Prior to filming, the cars were modified by Max Balchowsky.
+Prior to filming, the cars were modified by vehicle supervisor Max Balchowsky.
 Car '558 was modified and used for the stunt driving, while '559 was used for McQueen's close-up driving shots.